RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 ```
 for i in $(cat LLNEXT_pilot_april_clade_names.txt); do sbatch doMarkerComparisonLLNext.sh $i; done
 ```
 This will perform MSA and create .tre files and .aln files for each of the species you feed it in

+*** Important *** Metaphlan and Strainphlan are not designed to work with phages and other viruses so even if these fit the cut-off do not work with them!

 ## Step 4: Make distance matrix from MSA file